Madusankaperera95/BackendSubscription/README.md

-## Student Management System
+## Subscription System

-This is a simple Students managemnet system develped using laravel,Mysql ,Ajax
+This is a simple Subscription system develped using laravel.) in which users can subscribe to one or more websites
+Whenever a new post is published on a particular website, all its subscribers shall receive an email with the post title and description in it

 ## Installation